seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 791 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 792 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 787+4=791
+//// 788+4=792

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 58 (2024, Friday, December 27th at 04:05 pm PST)
+//// File version: 59 (2024, Monday, December 30th at 03:48 pm PST)
-//// Line count (including blank lines and compiler line): 1,105
+//// Line count (including blank lines and compiler line): 1,107

 //// ----------------------------------------------------- \\\\